AgnessChisale/riparian_area_management/methodology_project8.md

-# Methodology: Project 8 — Terrain Analysis and Riparian Area Management in the Nahmint Valley
+#  Terrain Analysis and Riparian Area Management in the Nahmint Valley

-This document contains the detailed step-by-step methodology followed in Project 8.
+Detailed step-by-step methodology

 ---